-Study Abroad on the Advanced Argentine Universities Program
+Study on the Argentine Universities Program

 Located in one of the world's most exciting and cosmpolitan cities, the Argentine Universities Program (AUP) offers students the opportunity to enroll in up to four prestigious universities in Buenos Aires.
 Between classes, enjoy theatre, music, films, sports and museums, or simply people-watch while sipping coffee at one of the numerous sidewalk cafes.